MECHANICAL ENGINEERING

 The main objective of this laboratory is to provide basic concepts of measurements by using different techniques and knowledge on different machines like lathe, shaper, planner etc. The student will be in a position to take up assignments in inspection of mechanical components in a medium to large manufacturing unit.

-Name Of The Technical Staff: Mr. B.Dora Babu
+Name Of The Technical Staff: Mr. G SOMARAJU

 • LIST OF EXPERIMENTS: